aspose-words/Aspose-Words-Tutorials/words/french/net/document-formatting/apply-border-and-shading/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Appliquer les bordures et l'ombrage au paragraphe dans l'ensemble.
+# Appliquer les limites et l'ombre au paragraphe dans Aspose.Words
 Aspose.Words for .NET empowers developers to create richly formatted Word documents programmatically.
 This example demonstrates how to apply borders and shading to a paragraph in a Word document using Aspose.Words.
 You’ll learn to set double-line borders and diagonal cross shading with custom colors for an elegant and professional look.
 The provided C# code snippet simplifies the implementation process, making it an ideal solution for developers looking to enhance document aesthetics programmatically.

 ---